marionwalton/media-and-society/1_media.md

 Digital media also have affordances.
 For example, digital media can be easily copied and transmitted across a computer network.
 In the case of the Iziko Rhino depicted in [Figure 1](#example---iziko-rhino), a Wikipedian working at the Africa Centre in Cape Town published a digital photograph of the rhino engraving to [Wikimedia](https://commons.wikimedia.org/wiki/File:Iziko_Rhino.JPG), a website which allows everyone to contribute and edit information in encyclopedic format.
 Now people around the world can connect to the internet and see the image.

 ## Mass media
+{: .definition}
 Mass media are the communication industries which produce information and entertainment products and court the attention of large audiences, which they often sell to advertisers.

-These include broadcasters, networks, streaming sites, print and digital publishers and a range of other corporate media producers.
+Mass media include broadcasters, networks, streaming sites, print and digital publishers and a range of other corporate media producers.
 This is usually what we mean when we talk about “the media”.

 ## Social media